Event FAQ

 We’ll announce project details, including available teams to join, the first night of the event.

-For reference, last year's projects and associated nonprofits were:
+For reference, here were last year's projects and associated nonprofits:

 How Can I Help?